New Hampshire Public Radio: Programming

 At first, NHPR broadcast a mixed format of news and information programming from NPR during drive times, and music mid-days, evenings, and overnights.
 As has been the case with most other NPR member stations over the past decade and a half, the network dropped music programming (except for a handful of weekend features) by 2001 to carry news and information programming around the clock.

 Local staff produces three hours each day of newscasts and feature reports on local New Hampshire news and two daily interview programs.
 The Exchange, hosted by Laura Knoy, is a one-hour morning news and public affairs call-in show.
 Word of Mouth, hosted by Justine Paradis, is a one-hour midday general topics interview show.
 NHPR also locally produces The Folk Show, a live show featuring performances by local musicians, on Sunday evenings and hosted by Kate McNally.

 NHPR broadcasts the major daily news programs produced by NPR, including Morning Edition and All Things Considered.
-The statewide network also broadcasts programming from American Public Media, including Live from Here and Marketplace, as well as programs from Public Radio International, including Studio 360, The Takeaway, This American Life.
-NHPR also airs programming from international broadcasters, such as As It Happens, the BBC World Service from Britain.
+The statewide network also broadcasts programming from American Public Media, including Marketplace, as well as programs from Public Radio Exchange, including This American Life.
+NHPR also airs programming from international broadcasters, such as As It Happens from Canada's CBC Radio and the BBC World Service from Britain.